phansch/ludumdare25/README.md

 ludumdare25
 ===========

-This will be my first entry for the [Ludum Dare](http://www.ludumdare.com/) competition.
+This is going to be my first entry for the [Ludum Dare](http://www.ludumdare.com/) competition.

  * My LD Blog: http://www.ludumdare.com/compo/author/plyturon/
  * Timelapse: ~

 ## Running the game ##
 If you are using **Windows**, just grab the .exe file and run it.
 If you are using Mac or Linux, read further.

 ### Linux (Ubuntu 32bit/64bit)